At a glance

 Its cousins sort by where the meat comes from and whether it is hot.
 The füme et sandviç swaps the rare roast for smoked beef and leans cured rather than fresh.
 The hindi sandviç runs the same cold deli build with sliced turkey.
 The pressed tost and the spit-carved döner are a different tradition entirely, hot meat off heat rather than cold meat off the blade, and a rozbif sandviç belongs with the cold case, not the griddle.

 The build is the plainest kind of sandwich there is: a roll split and laid back over cold beef, bread on both faces of the filling, the European form the loanword carried in with it.
-That borrowing is the whole identity: a cold cut sliced thin, a roll, and a spread, the form carried over intact from the deli case it came out of.
+That borrowing accounts for everything: a cold cut sliced thin, a roll, and a spread, the form carried over intact from the deli case it came out of.
 It is a roast beef sandwich that kept its foreign name and its foreign shape and simply found a home on a Turkish counter.